cmusv/pysheetgrader-core/README.md

 ## Rubric Types
 ### Soft Rubric Type
-Introduced a new rubric type `soft_formula`, which evaluates the cell as follows:
+The rubric type `soft_formula` is evaluates the kye cell as follows:
-1) If the cell does not contain a formula, no credit.
+1) If the cell does not contain a formula, no credit is given.
-2) If the cell contains a formula, grade it like a constant formula (compare cell's evaluated result to key's evaluated result, does not compare formulas)
+2) If the cell contains a formula, grade it like a constant rubric type (compare cell's evaluated result to key's evaluated result, ignoring the formulas).
-For example, for a given cell the key expects the answer 0.5 using the formula 0.1 * B2.
-In this case, under soft_formula rubric, the grader checks the submission cell if contains a formula or not.
-If the formula is present(even if incorrect), it assigns grade based on the actual cell value.
-So, if the submission cell has 0.5 as the answer, and the formula is 0.6* B3(incorrect), the student still gets full credit.
+For example, for a given cell the key expects the answer 0.5 using the formula `0.1* B2`.
+In this case, under the `soft_formula` rubric, the grader checks the submission cell if contains a formula or not.
+If the formula is present (even if it is not equivalent to the key cell's formula), it assigns grade based on the actual cell value.
+So, if the submission cell evaluates to 0.5 through theformula`0.6*B3`, the student still gets full credit.

 ### Relative Formula Type
-Introduced a new rubric type `relative` or `relative_f`.
+Relative formulas are now possible with two rubric types:  `relative` or `relative_f`.

 * `relative` compares the evaluation of key's formula using the **submission cells values** (the actual value of cell in the submission).
 For example, suppose the cell A1 in `A1Key.xlsx` contains a formula `=IF(A2 = "ok", B2, C2)` by the instructor.
 Inside the submission sheet by the student, suppose A1 contains 13, A2 contains "not_ok", B2 contains 13, and C2 contains 14.
-The instructor's formula will be evaluating with the student's cell which gives a value of 14.
-The evaluated answer will be checked against the submission's A1 cell.
-In this case, A1 doesn't pass (actual 13, expected 14).
+The instructor's formula will be evaluated with the student's cell, which gives a value of 14.
+This evaluated answer will be checked against the submission's evaluated A1 cell value.
+In this case, A1 doesn't pass the rubric (the actual value is 13, but the expected value is14).

 * `relative_f` is a stricter version of `relative` rubric.
-It grades like the `relative`, but additional it requires the evaluated submission cell to be a formula.
-If the evaluated cell is a hardcoded constant, the student will not get score.
-In the above example, even if the student's A1 contains a hardcoded 14, it still doesn't pass.
+It grades like the `relative`, but additionally it requires the evaluated submission cell to be a formula.
+If the evaluated cell is a hardcoded constant, the student will not get a score.
+In the above example, even if the student's A1 contains a hardcoded value 14, the rubric still doesn't pass.

-As a side note, both `relative` and `relative_f` supports the `delta` and `alt_coords` rubric modifiers to be more tolerant.
+As a side note, both `relative` and `relative_f` supports the `delta` and `alt_cells` rubric modifiers for flexibility.

 ## Minimum Work feature
 This feature allows the instructor to specify the minimum score for every sheet and corresponding message in the SheetGradingOrder sheet.